Students in Costa Rica enjoy the world as their classroom as they explore and learn from incredible local scenery.

 In Costa Rica, Verto students enjoy class with a view!

 Today’s lunch is a special treat.
-The cohort is greeted at Finca Don Juan (Juan’s Farm), an organic educational farm where visitors are taught about indigenous edible and medicinal plants.
+The group is greeted at Finca Don Juan (Juan’s Farm), an organic educational farm where visitors are taught about indigenous edible and medicinal plants.
 Students will get to participate in all aspects of preparing their lunch, from learning about the plants and picking the fruit to practicing traditional methods of cooking.

 As the group walks around the gorgeous property, they are introduced to plants of all sorts: typical fruits like sugar cane and passion fruit, the national staple yucca root, and tons of herbs used as remedies for bad digestion, flu, body pains and more.
 The tour guide also explains how the farm’s electricity is actually produced using gas from animal excrement.